vsoch/mhttc/README.md

  - what information should go on the front page?
  - does other centers (with only access to projects) mean no access to training resources?
- - is the project template consistent across centers?

-## TODO

-Next:

- - add checkboxes to mark participants as completed training and submit
- - create view to download training certificate
- - send email to notify about view

 ## Thanks